Cancer-zern/openvpn-verify-cn-linux/README.md

-# openvpn-verify-cn-linux
+# Functionality
+verify-cn is checking CN into the file CN_list.txt and if the CN is there it will accept to connect, else deny.
-# Compatible with OpenVPN 2.4
+Compatible with OpenVPN 2.4

 # OpenVPN server params

  ```